 Here is my YouTube video about how to make this Slow Cooker Maine Corn Chowder.
 You can follow me on YouTube, here.

 - 15 oz. can cream style corn

 - 4 cups diced Yukon gold potatoes (about 1 pound)

 - 1 red bell pepper, diced

-- Add every everything except the bacon, half & half, and salt into a 4-quart or larger slow cooker.
+Add every everything except the cream into a 4-quart or larger slow cooker.
 Cover and cook on LOW for 8 hours.